 Another big part of Feng Shui, which we believe is a great way to invite positive energy, is using scent in your office to help with stress or anxiety.
 Citrus-infused essential oils help with stress, whereas lavender keeps you calm.
 The scent is an excellent way to stimulate your senses and produce a positive working environment.
 Try having a diffuser in your office; while it smells lovely, it also filters the air so you can get more oxygen intake, which will benefit your working day.
 Scented candles and wax melts are also a good option for those who are thinking of alternatives.

 Offices need to be well lit, as it is the place where we are most focused.
 Lightning is an important aspect of Feng Shui, as it can affect our whole mood.
 Working in a dark or not well-lit office can be draining or even depressing.
 Ensure that your office has enough windows to open for natural lighting and enough ventilation; as we said in our previous discussion, getting enough oxygen is a key factor!
 If your office is in a location that doesn’t allow much natural lighting, many desk lamps are to choose from.
 Be on the lookout for lamps with a soft glow and an earthy or natural tone so that you won’t be overstimulated.
 Do your best to avoid fluorescent light bulbs, which can drain your energy.

 Did you learn anything from today’s article?
 Let us know in the comment section below!
 You can also share it with friends and family who might find it helpful!
-Click HERE to apply to one of our positions.
+Click HERE if you’re interested in building an amazing career with Job Duck!
 We hope to see you next week.